 How EOP validates the From address to prevent phishing

-If you regularly receive email from organizations that have malformed From addresses as described in this topic, encourage these organizations to update their email servers to comply with modern security standards.
+If you regularly receive email from organizations that have malformed From addresses as described in this article, encourage these organizations to update their email servers to comply with modern security standards.

 The related Sender field (used by Send on Behalf and mailing lists) isn't affected by these requirements.
 For more information, see the following blog post: What do we mean when we refer to the 'sender' of an email?.